 4. People Pay More when a Business Has Great Reviews

 Finally, people are willing to pay more to visit a location that has great reviews.
 Everyone is looking for a top-notch experience with everyone they do business with, and reviews are one of the easiest ways to find one.

 How to Choose Review Sites

 Start with Google and go from there.
 Everyone uses Google.
-You can easily email customers a direct link to your Google My Business profile so that they can just click and review, hassle-free.
+You can easily email customers a direct link to your Google Business Profile profile so that they can just click and review, hassle-free.

 Google’s new Q&A feature makes their review platform more important than ever.
 Google will pull up answers to questions as customers type them.
 All the answers come directly from your reviews.